kmpf/uap/doc/source/index.rst

 The central part of the pipeline is its definition of the steps which are to be carried out.
-Steps are organized in a dependency graph, or directed acyclic graph -- every step may have one or more parent steps, which may in turn have other parent steps, and so on.
+Steps are organized in a dependency graph (a directed acyclic graph) -- every step may have one or more parent steps, which may in turn have other parent steps, and so on.
-Steps without parents are usually sources which provide source files, for example FASTQ files with the raw sequences obtained from the sequencer.
+Steps without parents are usually sources which provide source files, for example FASTQ files with the raw sequences obtained from the sequencer, genome sequence databases or annotation tracks.

 Each step defines a number of runs and each run represents a piece of the entire data evaluation, typically at the level of a single sample.